Chivas and Chivas Regal have a bright and long history in the Whisky business.

 They have their home in the Strathisla Distillery in Moray, Speyside and were one of the first distilleries to operate in the Highlands having been founded in 1786.

-Their range includes six different expressions, each of which is made from the finest ingredients.
+Their core range includes six different expressions, each of which is made from the finest ingredients.

-Their youngest blend they create is a 12 Year Old Chivas Regal that won Gold in both the International Wine and Spirits Competition and the Scotch Whisky Masters in 2015.
+Their best-selling blend is a 12 Year Old Chivas Regal that won Gold in both the International Wine and Spirits Competition and the Scotch Whisky Masters in 2015.

 It opens with a nose of sweet orchard fruits and honey.
 These flavours mix well together and complement each other perfectly.